alf45tar/Pedalino/README.md

 Arduino-Serial mode is required to upload a new sketch into main Arduino ATmega2560 microcontroller.

 To enable Arduino-Serial, add a jumper to PIN 4 (MOSI PB2) and PIN6 (GND) on ICSP connector for ATmega16U2.
-Reset is required to switch the firmware mode.
+Power on cycle is required to switch the firmware mode.

 ![ArduinoSerialJumper](https://github.com/alf45tar/Pedalino/blob/master/images/mocoLUFA-ArduinoSerial-Jumper.svg)